-Yet as in general the greenback losing the bid seemed due the more upbeat prospects for the global economy buoying other DEVELOPED CURRENCIES.
-It is of note that the EURO and POUND are both fading a bit despite recent Brexit progress.
+Yet while the GREENBACK was losing the bid previous due the more upbeat prospects for the global economy buoying other DEVELOPED CURRENCIES, it is of note that the EURO and POUND are both fading a bit despite recent Brexit progress.
+Can US DOLLAR INDEX extend recent strength above the 98.00-.35 range?